Vitis rupestris: Botanical description

 Clusters are very small, sometimes shouldered.
 Rachis is smooth and light green.
 Flowers are fertile, stamens recurved and bent laterally with flowers producing abundant pollen.

-Fruits are 1/4" to 1/2" in diameter, round or slightly flattened around the stem and often doubled like two berries coalesced.
+Fruits are 1/4 to 1/2 in in diameter, round or slightly flattened around the stem and often doubled like two berries coalesced.
 The berries are black with little bloom, skin is very thin and tender and pulp is tender and melting.
 Pulp is deeply colored crimson or violet and part clings closely to the skin.
-The berries bear 3 to 4 small seeds on clusters around 8" long.
+The berries bear 3 to 4 small seeds on clusters around 8 in long.

 Germination is quick and fruit ripens early.
 The species is able to bear fruit on young shoots pushed out by 2 to 4 year old wood if last year's wood has been lost to winter damage.

 It propagates easily from cuttings, and the pollen is very prepotent in fertilizing and hybridizing with other Vitis species.